pomerium/pomerium/docs/docs/config-reference.md

 - Optional (but typically required if Authenticate Internal Service Address is set)
 - Example: `*.corp.example.com` if wild card or `authenticate.corp.example.com`

-When Authenticate Internal Service Address is set, secure service communication can fail because the external certificate name will not match the internally provided URL.
+When Authenticate Internal Service Address is set, secure service communication can fail because the external certificate name will not match the internally routed service url.
 This setting allows you to override that check.
-Should be set to value of the external certificate name.

 ### Certificate Authority